 The RDE principle

-Recognised Development Expenditure (RDE) is the annual eligible expenditure of a Non Government Organisation (NGO), using contributions from the Australian community.
-Eligible expenditure is for the NGO’s own development assistance, emergency relief or rehabilitation activities overseas and development education in Australia.
+RDE is the annual eligible expenditure of a NGO, using contributions from the Australian community.
+Eligible expenditure is for the NGO's own development assistance, emergency relief or rehabilitation activities overseas and development education in Australia.
 Eligible contributions include donations of cash, gifts-in-kind and volunteer services.
 Up to half of the RDE can be from eligible gifts-in-kind and/or eligible volunteer services.

 The RDE worksheet explanatory notes provide guidance on the RDE principle, including how it is calculated.